Simon Fraser University

-Simon Fraser University (SFU) is a public research university in British Columbia, Canada, with three campuses, all in Greater Vancouver: Burnaby (main campus), Surrey, and Vancouver.
-The 170 ha main Burnaby campus on Burnaby Mountain, located 15 km from downtown Vancouver, was established in 1965 and comprises more than 30,000 students and 160,000 alumni.
+Simon Fraser University (SFU) is a public research university in British Columbia, Canada.
+It maintains three campuses in Greater Vancouver, respectively located in Burnaby (main campus), Surrey, and Vancouver.
+The 170 ha main Burnaby campus on Burnaby Mountain, located 15 km from downtown Vancouver, was established in 1965 and comprises more than 37,000 students and 200,000 alumni.
 The university was created in an effort to expand higher education across Canada.

-SFU is a member of multiple national and international higher education associations, including the Association of Commonwealth Universities, International Association of Universities, and Universities Canada.
-SFU has also partnered with other universities and agencies to operate joint research facilities such as the TRIUMF, Canada's national laboratory for particle and nuclear physics, which houses the world's largest cyclotron, and Bamfield Marine Station, a major centre for teaching and research in marine biology.
+Simon Fraser University is a member of multiple national and international higher education associations, including the Association of Commonwealth Universities, International Association of Universities, and Universities Canada.
+SFU has also partnered with other universities and agencies to operate joint research facilities such as the TRIUMF, Canada's national laboratory for particle and nuclear physics, which houses the world's largest cyclotron, and Bamfield Marine Sciences Centre, a major centre for teaching and research in marine biology.

 Undergraduate and graduate programs at SFU operate on a year-round, three-semester schedule.
-Consistently ranked as Canada's top comprehensive university and named to the Times Higher Education list of 100 world universities under 50, SFU is also the first Canadian member of the National Collegiate Athletic Association, the world's largest college sports association, as well as its only member outside of the United States.
 In 2015, SFU became the second Canadian university to receive accreditation from the Northwest Commission on Colleges and Universities.
-SFU faculty and alumni have won 43 fellowships to the Royal Society of Canada, three Rhodes Scholarships and one Pulitzer Prize.
-Among the list of alumni includes three premiers of British Columbia (Glen Clark, Gordon Campbell and Ujjal Dosanjh), Vancouver Canucks owner Francesco Aquilini, Prime Minister of Lesotho Pakalitha Mosisili, Max Planck Institute director Robert Turner, and humanitarian and cancer research activist Terry Fox.